-Acting Director and Digital Humanities specialist
+Digital Humanities specialist

 Senior Research Associate

-Nick was Director of the Centre for the Study of the Legacies of British Slave-ownership fro 2016-2019.
+Nick was Director of the Centre for the Study of the Legacies of British Slave-ownership from 2016-2019.
 He was Co-director of the Structure and Significance of British Caribbean Slave-ownership 1763-1833 project (2013-2015) and co-founder of the original Legacies of British Slave-ownership project (2009-2012).
 Prior to joining UCL as a doctoral candidate and then a Teaching Fellow, Nick worked in the City for 25 years.
 His foundational analysis of the Slave Compensation records was published by Cambridge University Press in 2009 as The Price of Emancipation: Slave-Ownership, Compensation and British Society at the End of Slavery.
 The book was awarded the 2009 Royal Historical Society's Whitfield Prize and was short-listed for the 2011 Frederick Douglass Book Prize.
 In 2008-9, Nick acted as historical consultant to the Slavers of Harley Street exhibit at the Museum in Docklands.

 His other publications include:

 'Slave ownership and the British country house: the records of the Slave Compensation Commission as evidence' in Andrew Hann and Madge Dresser (eds.)
 Slavery and the British Country House (English Heritage, 2013).